dexC166/dex-real-time-messenger/README.md

 ## 🛠️ Available Commands

+Below are the common NPM scripts and what they do:

 | Command | Purpose                         |
 | ------- | ------------------------------- |
 | `dev`   | Launch local development server |